 The configuration described above for organizing brand component inside the repository is the one used by direct rendition and can be used as reference to organize other components inside the repository that are produced through direct rendition too.
-Just change the component name from 'Brands' to a different one without changing the path structure around it.
+Just change the component name from brands to that one you want to add without changing the path structure around it.

 The file organization used by theme rendition, however, is a bit different from that used by direct rendition.
-In theme rendition, both the master paths and the auxiliar paths are built dynamically based on one design model and one artistic motif specified by you at rendition time.
-As a mnemotechnic resource, you could consider theme rendition as two independent lists, one of design models and one of artistic motifs, which are arbitrary combined between themselves in order to render images in specific ways.
-For example, consider the organization used to produce Anaconda images; for CentOS distribution major release 5; using 'Default' design models and version '3' of 'Flame' artistic motif:
+In theme rendition, both master paths and auxiliar paths are built dynamically based on the design model and the artistic motifs you specify at rendition time.
+As a mnemotechnic resource, consider theme rendition as two independent lists, one list of design models and one list of artistic motifs, which are arbitrary combined among themselves in order to render images.
+For example, consider the organization used to produce Anaconda images to CentOS distribution major release 5 from Default design model and Flame artistic motif: